Finite-time Lyapunov dimension and hidden attractor of the Rabinovich system: Hidden attractor in the Rabinovich system

-Initial point $P_0(a_0, \, b_0)$ corresponds to the parameters for which in system \eqref{sys:lorenz-general} there exists a self-excited attractor, such that it can be computed by the standard procedure.
-Then for the considered line segment a sufficiently small partition step is chosen and a chaotic attractor in the phase space of system \eqref{sys:lorenz-general} at each iteration step of the procedure is computed.
-The last computed point at each step is used as the initial point for the computation of the next step.
+The initial point $P_0(a_0, \, b_0)$ corresponds to parameters for which in system \eqref{sys:lorenz-general} there exists a self-excited attractor.
+Then for the considered line segment a sufficiently small partition step is chosen and at each iteration step of the procedure an attractor in the phase space of system \eqref{sys:lorenz-general} is computed.
+The last computed point at each step is used as the initial point for the computation at the next step.
+In this experiment we use NCM with $3$ steps on the path $P_0(a_0, \, b_0) \to P_1 (a_1, \, b_1)\to P_2 (a_2, \, b_2)$, with $a_1 = \frac{1}{2}(a_0 + a_2)$, $b_1 = \frac{1}{2}(b_0 + b_2)$ (see Fig.~\ref{fig:rabinovich:path}).
+At the first step we have self-excited attractor with respect to unstable equilibria $S_0$ and $S_\pm$; at the second step the equilibria $S_\pm$ become stable but the attractor remains self-excited with respect to equilibrium $S_0$; at the third step it is possible to visualize a hidden attractor of system \eqref{sys:lorenz-general} (see Fig.~\ref{fig:rabinovich:attr:hidden}).